 Viatris mitigates supply chain risks through dual sourcing of key APIs and finished products.
 It also conducts a third-party due diligence programme, specifically focusing on high-risk suppliers, to ensure compliance and create action plans for identified risks.
-Moreover, the company has a cross-departmental committee responsible for Sourcing and Quality, which considers the proximity of component and material suppliers to its manufacturing locations when formulating its sourcing strategy.
+Moreover, the company has a cross-departmental committee responsible for Sourcing and Quality, which considers the proximity of component and material suppliers to its manlocal market stocks with key products, to ensure orders from critical customers, such as hospitals are fulfilled.
+The company also reports offering alternative products or pack sizes to customers, moving stock from other network locations, and transferring orders from ocean to air to reduce transportation time to market.

+ufacturing locations when formulating its sourcing strategy.
 To further mitigate risks and increase flexibility in meeting demand, Viatris leverages its regional and global network, collaborating with over 650 third parties.
 For instance, the company operates 15 manufacturing sites across seven different states in India, which helps mitigate the potential disruption risks within the country.